justinmchase/spabs/README.md

 # Spabs
 Spabs are an attempt to end the war between developers over Spaces vs. Tabs once and for all.

+## What is a Spab?
-Spabs _look_ like spaces but can be indented or dedented like spaces.
+Spabs _look_ like Spaces but can be indented or dedented like Tabs.

 The idea is simply that when indenting, your code editor would insert Spabs instead of just spaces or tabs.